spike/CompetitiveProgramming/resources/README.md

 ### Binary Search (or Bisection Search)

-Binary Search - A simple explanation by mCoding https://youtu.be/tgVSkMA8joQ (as much as I love that approach, you'll need to review the Leetcode Explore card below as well)
+Binary Search - A simple explanation by mCoding https://youtu.be/tgVSkMA8joQ (as much as I love that approach, you'll need to review the Leetcode Explore card below to find a better break down of the different patterns)

 Binary Search Leetcode Explore Card (95% of that explore card is available for free without a premium subscription) https://leetcode.com/explore/learn/card/binary-search/